-Simple circuits provide an essential step in learning about electricity.
+Teaching simple circuits, as well as the concepts of open and closed, provide a critical step in electricity lesson plans.
 Don’t skip straight to series and parallel circuits.
 Instead, let kids tinker with batteries, bulbs and wires.
 They’ll discover the difference between open and closed circuits.

-“Our curriculum map says series and parallel circuits,” he responded.
+“Our curriculum map says series and parallel circuits.”

 “Whoa, my kids are definitely not ready for that yet.”
-Ms. Sneed tapped her pencil as she thought.
+Mr. Frank tapped his pencil, deep in thought.
 “To be honest, they don’t even know about electrons yet.”

 “Let’s discuss these tomorrow,” said Mr. Frank.
 “Then we can get busy with series and parallel circuits.”